 But have you thought even though the dishes of these two countries use diverse flavors yet how similar their cuisines and flavor are?
 Like if you love hamburgers, you are definitely going to love these Indian cuisine equivalents.

 These cuisines have a lot in common, more than you know.
-So, if you are looking for an American dish with a hint of Indian taste or vice verse you can choose Sula Indian restaurant in Vancouver BC.
+So, if you are looking for an American dish with a hint of Indian taste or vice versa you can choose Sula Indian restaurant in Vancouver BC.
 We recommend the below platters from the Sula restaurant menu for American food lovers.

 1. Chicken Nuggets = Chicken Pakora

 If you savor chicken nuggets, you are gonna love chicken pakora, authentic Indian food available at Sula Indian.
-It is an Indian equivalent of your favorite restaurant-style chicken nuggets, strips or poppers.
+It is an Indian equivalent of your favorite restaurant-style chicken nuggets, strips, or poppers.
 Chicken pakora includes chicken pieces coated with the tikka masala paste and with garbanzo batter and deep fry.
 It is one of the best platters for dipping and sharing.

 What are you waiting for?
 Try our chicken pakora platter today!